ejb2021/2021-11-04-git-basics/README.md

 # Remotes

--`ssh-keygen` : to create ssh keys
+- `ssh-keygen` : to create ssh keys
 - `git remote add <URL> : adds URL
 - `git push origin main`: push to the main branch to the origin remote